 VCU Building Access

 Campus Card Services manages Access Control for VCU.
-Professors, Building Managers, and Supervisors can submit a ticket for access.
+Professors, Deans, and Building Managers can submit a ticket for access.

 VCU Health Building Access

 The VCU Medical Center Security Operations team manages Access Control for VCU Health buildings.
 Please contact them for access to VCU Health facilities.

 Building Managers serve as liaisons and are needed to communicate VCU Building Access needs to Campus Card Services on behalf of their department.

 The Emergency Communications Center monitors building access readers and alarms.